 The Department of Pediatrics

-The Children's Hospital has over 2,000 admissions each year.
-Its generalists and subspecialists provide care at over 30,000 outpatient visits annually.
-It has a Level III regional perinatal care center, a sophisticated pediatric intensive care unit, and the region's only programs in child cancer, pediatric AIDS, and cystic fibrosis.
+With over 5,000 admissions each year, the Children's Hospital faculty and residents provide care for 100,000 outpatient visits annually.
+It has a Level IV regional perinatal outreach center, a sophisticated pediatric intensive care unit, and the region's only programs in childhood cancer, pediatric AIDS, cystic fibrosis, trauma, rheumatology and diabetes.

 The Department of Medicine